wwidjaya/insightface-ilfw-data-preparation/README.md

 1. collect_faces.py, by default will generate all raw faces into ./downloads directory.
 You need to make sure that the first file is the anchor image for face comparison to select valid faces in the next steps
 2. prepare_faces.py, by default will validate faces and move the valid faces to ./faces directory
-3. split_data_sets.py, by default will generate train.part, ilfw.part, and ilfw-test.part file in ./faces directory
+3. split_data_sets.py, by default will generate datasets into train, verification, and test (80:10:10), represented by train.part, ilfw.part, and ilfw-test.part file in ./faces directory
 4. generate_train.py, by default will generate a train.lst file in ./faces directory, generate train.rec, train.idx, and property file in ./ilfw directory
 5. generate_validation.py, by default will generate pairs.txt file in ./faces directory, and generate .bin file in ./ilfw directory